Table of Contents

 Updated on

-It’s a destination you want to be fully prepared and packed for.
-It has strict dress codes and even laws— yes real laws on what you can and can’t wear.
-That’s why I’ve put together a complete packing list for Monaco.
-This way you can be sure you’re ready to live your best life while you’re in one of the world’s most lavish destinations.
+It’s a destination with strict dress codes and even laws— yes, real laws on what you can and can’t wear.
+That’s why I’ve put together a complete packing list, including what to wear in Monaco.
+This way, you can be sure you’re ready to live your best life while you’re in one of the world’s most lavish hot spots!

 See our product selection criteria and guidelines here.

-This is one that often gets overlooked, if you’re traveling from outside of Europe you’re going to need plug adaptors for your electronics.
-You don’t want to get caught in a bind where you can only use one electronic at a time, so the more ports the merrier.
+This is one that often gets overlooked, but if you’re traveling from outside of Europe, you’re going to need plug adaptors for your electronics.
+You don’t want to get caught in a bind where you can only use one electronic at a time so the more ports, the merrier.
+You also don’t want to trust a shotty adapter that could damage your lifeline, so opt for one that’s made with quality.
+This is our go-to since it has a lifetime replacement guarantee!

 View on Amazon.com ➜